Active in New York, N.Y.

 And I don't want to lose track of where we were.

-So you learned something of Hoffmann at that time and you knew Wheeler
+So you learned something of Hofmann at that time and you knew Wheeler

 Yeah, and I remember that visit.
 It